Austin Schulfer: Detroit Tigers

 On June 13, 2024, Schulfer signed a minor league contract with the Detroit Tigers.
 In 23 appearances for the Triple-A Toledo Mud Hens, he logged a 3-1 record and 5.14 ERA with 45 strikeouts and one save over 35 innings of work; he also made two scoreless appearances for the Single-A Lakeland Flying Tigers.
 Schulfer elected free agency following the season on November 4.

 Philadelphia Phillies

 On December 12, 2024, Schulfer signed a minor league contract with the Philadelphia Phillies.
 He made 21 appearances for the Triple-A Lehigh Valley IronPigs, posting a 2-0 record and 5.57 ERA with 15 strikeouts over 21 innings of work.
 Schulfer was released by the Phillies organization on August 5, 2025.

+El Águila de Veracruz

+On April 14, 2026, Schulfer signed with El Águila de Veracruz of the Mexican League.